thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide Primary Testing

-So, what kind of testing should you do and when should you test?
+What kind of testing should you do and when should you test?
 Puppet Labs relies heavily on automated testing to ensure that Puppet behaves as expected and that new features don't interfere with existing behavior.
 And we have a number of tools and frameworks available to help you to write and test your modules.
 Beyond code validation and smoke testing, there are three primary sets of tests that Puppet uses: unit tests, integration tests, and acceptance tests.
 Unit tests are used to test the individual components of Puppet to ensure that they function as expected in isolation.
 Integration tests serve to test different units of code together to ensure that they interact correctly.
 Acceptance tests are used to test high level behaviors of Puppet that deal with a number of concerns and aren't easily tested with normal unit tests.

 ### slide Humans

 Humans make mistakes.
 Some mistakes are unimportant, but some are expensive or dangerous.
 We need to check everything and anything we produce because errors are bound to happen.
+So, all in all, it would help to have some tools to make sure you are writing valid code, that it does what it expects, and that if it doesn’t you catch it as soon as possible.

 ### slide List of Testing Classes

-We have created a whole series of online Puppet Labs Workshop classes that you can work through to learn all about how to test your Puppet modules and projects.
+We have created a whole series of online Puppet Labs Workshop classes to help you learn about some tools we have and how to test your Puppet modules and projects.
 Although you can take the classes in any order you choose, to gain the greatest benefits, we recommend completing them in the order listed in the online catalog and in this training bundle.

 ### slide Next Steps